hrst-connect/connect-webview/README.md

 ```

 #### Parameters
-`angle`: Relative angle by which to turn `int`.
+`angle`: Relative `int` angle (degrees) by which to tilt.
 A positive value tilts the screen upwards.
 A negative value tilts the screen downwards.
-The range of values is between -25 to +55 degrees.
+Values can range between -25 to +55 degrees.

 #### Return value
 `undefined`